With a focus on prevention and wellness for the region, Genesis Philanthropy is unlike other, traditional hospital foundations.

-Scott County Mental Health Court Demonstration Project (June 2016 – present)
+Scott County Mental Health Court Demonstration Project (June 2016 – June 2019)

 Scott County Mental Health Court, in partnership with Transitions Mental Health Services, allows for more appropriate treatment for people with mental health conditions who are in the criminal court system.
 The specialty court reduces the number of criminal convictions of people with mental illness and reduces the number of people in prisons and jails.
 The mental health court staff helps identify mental health issues that may be contributing to criminal behavior.
 These non-violent offenders and defendants go through an in-depth screening process and must meet additional criteria for their cases to be heard in mental health court.
 Results to date: